Security & Compliance Framework

 • Principle of Least Privilege: Users given only minimum permissions needed; no default admin access

-• Case-Level Isolation: Users can only access cases they are authorized to work on
+• Scope-Level Isolation: Users can only access engagements they are authorized to work on

 • Segregation of Duties: Data analyst cannot approve reports; requires independent reviewer